lawthermegan/nexusaiagentbutterfly/README.md

 https://ai.studio/apps/07aebc85-7ff2-4626-9738-fc255cdde66a.
 Please check out my Agent!! 🕊️🙂

 "Note: Clicking the link will open the Nexus AI Agent in Google AI Studio.
 You will need to sign in with a Google account to interact with the agent (this protects the API quota)."

+Or CLICK RHIS LINK FOR VERSION RHAT REWUIRES NO GOOGLE SIGN IN. nexusaiagentbutterfly1.vercel.app